Measure rigidity of synthetic lower Ricci curvature bound on Riemannian manifolds: Introduction

-Next, we introduce the background and explain the motivation in more detail.
+Next, we introduce some backgrounds and explain the motivation in more detail.
 Let $(M, {\rm g})$ be a $n$-dimensional Riemannian manifold, and $\mm:=e^{-V}{\rm Vol}_{\rm g}$ be a weighted measure for some smooth function $V$.
-The diffusion operator associated with the smooth metric measure space $(M, {\rm g}, \mm)$ is $\La=\Delta-\nabla V$, and the well-known Bakry-\'Emery's $\Gamma_2$ operator is defined by
+The diffusion operator associated with the smooth metric measure space $(M, {\rm g}, \mm)$ is $\La=\Delta-\nabla V$ where $\Delta$ is the Laplace-Beltrami operator, and the well-known Bakry-\'Emery's $\Gamma_2$ operator is defined by

 It is known that $\Gamma(\cdot, \cdot)={\rm g}(\nabla \cdot, \nabla \cdot )$, and we have the following generalized Bochner's formula